Elysian – Spacious, family-friendly, luxury villas with jacuzzis or plunge pools in quiet Finikia village.

 - For Families: Most of the villas here are suitable for families, sleeping up to 4 guests.
 The best villas for families are the 2-bedroom Elysian Villas (56 to 83 sqm, 2 king beds, private swimming pool heated in winter), and the 2-bedroom Executive Villas (55 sqm, 1 king and 1 double sofa bed, private plunge pool).

-- Walking: The hotel is located at the entrance to Oia, along the Oia-Fira trail.
-Walk 14 minutes west to get to the center of Oia, where you’ll find an endless choice of restaurants, shops, and attractions, as well as the bus terminal.
-Head east to find the traditional village Finikia, which has a couple of great restaurants (10-minute walk) and Sigalas winery (12-minute walk).
+- Walking: The hotel is located along one of the maze-like footpaths of traditional Finikia village, just a short walk from a handful of charming restaurants.
+Walking 10 minutes south leads to the edge of the caldera, while walking 15-minutes west leads to the entrance of Oia, where you’ll find an endless choice of restaurants, shops, and attractions, as well as the bus terminal.
 The Oia Castle ruins are 30-minutes away, while Ammoudi Bay is just 5 more minutes past the castle at the bottom of the caldera.

 - Bus: The Finikia Bus Stop is uphill at the entrance to Finikia village, a 9-minute walk southeast on the main street in front of Alonistra Oia Houses.
 Most buses that serve Oia also serve Finikia, except for the Baxedes bus which takes the northern route around.
 Buses here serve all of the major villages and beaches on the island, often with a change in Fira.
 Tickets are bought on board, and range from €1.80 to €2.50 per person in the daytime, depending on the route.
 Night buses (12:30 a.m. to 5:00 a.m.) run less frequently and cost a little more, from €2.30 to €3.10.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity, and are unable to take on more passengers.
 There are only 23 public buses serving the island.